spectrocloud/librarium/content/docs/00-release-notes.md

 ## Palette Management

-- **OIDC identity provider configuration**: OpenID Connect (OIDC) identity provider configuration is moved to the Kubernetes layer, which is used for the Kubernetes apps such as Kubernetes dashboard authentication.
+- OIDC identity provider configuration: OpenID Connect (OIDC) identity provider configuration is moved to the Kubernetes layer, which is used for the Kubernetes apps such as Kubernetes dashboard authentication.

-- **Customizable login banner**: Palette shows a login banner with system & tenant-level customization.
+- Customizable login banner: Palette shows a login banner with system & tenant-level customization.

-- **Tenant scoped clusters in dashboard**: The Tenant admin dashboard now includes the tenant scope clusters usage and cost information.
+- Tenant scoped clusters in dashboard: The Tenant admin dashboard now includes the tenant scope clusters usage and cost information.

-- **Macros enhancements**: Added infrastructure cluster profile macros such as name, uid, and version variables and enhanced the current macro resolution to support profile macros if a cluster has multiple cluster profiles.
+- Macros enhancements: Added infrastructure cluster profile macros such as name, uid, and version variables and enhanced the current macro resolution to support profile macros if a cluster has multiple cluster profiles.

-- **Cox Edge pop list**: Cox Edge uses a dynamic pop list based on the cloud account instead of a static file.
+- Cox Edge pop list: Cox Edge now uses a dynamic pop list based on the cloud account instead of a static file.

-- **Aggregate edge hosts in Tenant admin view**: Tenant admin view will aggregate the Edge hosts across the projects.
+- Aggregate edge hosts in Tenant admin view: Tenant admin view will aggregate the Edge hosts across the projects.

-- **Cluster profile filter**: Profiles can be filtered by context/scope, and the profile context information will be shown in the cluster details.
+- Cluster profile filter: Profiles can be filtered by context/scope, and the profile context information will be shown in the cluster details.

+- Mandatory cert-manager for self-hosted Palette: Installing self-hosted Palette to a Kubernetes cluster using the Helm Chart will require the installation of a cert-manager to enforce encrypted communication by leveraging  Mutual TLS (mTLS) between all of Palette's internal components.
+Refer to the prerequisites section of [Installing Palette using Helm Charts](https://docs.spectrocloud.com/enterprise-version/deploying-palette-with-helm/) guide for more details.

 ## Palette Dev Engine (PDE)